Minneola, Kansas: Economy

 Originally eclipsing the nearby Appleton settlement because of its proximity to the Rock Island Rail line, Minneola now benefits from being at the intersection of U.S. Routes 54 and 283.
 The Minneola Co-op's grain elevator stands sentinel at the north edge of town along the rail line and is visible for miles around.
 Most businesses are focused on agricultural needs in this farming and ranching community.
 The Minneola Record, founded in 1906, is believed to have been the oldest continuously operating business in the town.

 Education

 Schools

-USD 219 Minneola Schools draws students from town as well as the surrounding area.
+The community is served by Minneola USD 219 public school district.
 Minneola High School moved into a new building in 2006, complete with updated science labs and computer classes.
-A few classes at the high school can be taken for college credit.
 Sports, band, and choir are offered.
 The school has about 80 students and 10 teachers.
 The school mascot is a Wildcat, and the school colors are purple and gold.

 The Minneola Wildcats won the Kansas State High School 8-Man football championship in 1980.

 The grade school offers all students the small size and individual attention.
 The end of the school year in mid-to-late May is frequently celebrated with a parade through downtown.
 The event, known as Community Day, has been in existence for several decades.